aumpierre-unb/InternalFluidFlow.jl/README.md

 ### Head Loss

-The flow of viscous fluids is accompanied of energy dispersion, which can be measured as a pressure drop or, equivalently, as a head loss *h*, by the Darcy-Weisbach equation,
+The flow of viscous fluids is accompanied of energy dispersion, which can be measured as pressure drop or, equivalently, as head loss *h*, by the Darcy-Weisbach equation,

 $$
 h=f{v^2 \over 2g} {L \over D}